simh/simh/0readme_ethernet.txt

 functionality integrated into the OS that automatically provides bridging to address this problem.
 The capability is provided by the vmnet facility of the OS.
-The simh sim_ether layer now leverages this vmnet functionality (when available), and building of simh on automatically includes it.
+The simh sim_ether layer now leverages this vmnet functionality (when available), and building of simh on macOS automatically includes it.
+In general, "attach xq eth0" will be useful to support this as well as "attach xq eth1" will work using WiFi if it is connected to a network.

+Relatively recently, SunOS (aka illumos) internally provides functionality so that host<->simulator network traffic also simply works.

 The following steps were performed to get a working SIMH vax simulator sharing a physical NIC and allowing Host<->SIMH vax communications: